tenacityteam/tenacity/BUILDING.md

 ### Linux

-Most distributions do not package all of Tenacity's dependencies (yet). wxWidgets 3.1.3 or later is required for building Tenacity but some distributions only package wxWidgets 3.0.
+Not all distros package the right versions of Tenacity's dependencies, if at all.
+For example, wxWidgets 3.1.3 or later is required for building Tenacity, but some (mostly older) distributions only package wxWidgets 3.0.
 [PortMidi](https://github.com/mixxxdj/portmidi) and
 [PortSMF](https://github.com/tenacityteam/portsmf) are required for MIDI support but some distributions do not package PortSMF (Tenacity can still build without